Irvise/Documents/Cheatsheets/Libre/Packages.md

 * [Valgrind](http://valgrind.org/): a wonderful analysis tool.

+* [SimAVR](https://github.com/buserror/simavr): simulates AVRs.
+With the help of GDB it may be used as an advance debugger.

+* [Meson](https://mesonbuild.com/): complete, easy and modern build system.
+[Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html): for simpler projects and compatibility, read [this guide/book](https://autotools.io/index.html) as a great introduction.

+* [Docker](https://www.docker.com/): container technology (OS-level virtualization), only available for Linux.

 * [QtCreator](https://wiki.qt.io/Qt_Creator): one of the most powerful IDEs out there.
 It aims for C/C++, QML/Javascript and Python support.
 Embeds Qt and Qt Quick very nicely, but its use is secondary.

 * [Kdevelop](https://www.kdevelop.org/): a more traditional IDE than QtCreator, smaller, yet it targets the same languages as QtCreator + PHP.
 It does not, however, offer as much as QtCreator does.